Request Accommodations

 - Indicate whether the impact is current and stable or fluctuating (conditions that fluctuate over time may require more recent documentation and ongoing updates of documentation).

-- Adequately verify the nature and extent of the disability in accordance with current professional standards and techniques of the practitioner.
+- Clearly describe the nature and extent of the disability using current professional standards.

-- Clearly substantiate the need for the students’ requested accommodations.
+- Substantiate the need for the students’ requested accommodations.

-- Be provided by a licensed clinical professional familiar with the history and functional limitations of the impairments.
+- Be provided by a licensed clinical professional familiar with the student’s history and functional limitations.
 The clinical professional should not be a member of the student’s family.

 Forms and Documents